 Joe Erickson, vice president of RestaurantOwner.com, said thousands of independent restaurants fail every year because owners are not prepared or aware of what needs to be done.

 "Thoroughly research the financial metrics of a profitable restaurant, the systems successful restaurant owners use to promote consistency and predictability, and the type of culture that will attract the best workers," Erickson said. "[Potential owners] need to understand the challenges of restaurant ownership before spending their life's savings."

 Even if you have worked in a restaurant, there are still many legal, managerial and marketing lessons to learn.
 One area that many would-be restaurateurs overlook is local licensing and health regulations.
 Michele Stumpe, a Georgia-based attorney specializing in alcohol licensing and hospitality litigation, stressed the importance of knowing the legal policies in your restaurant's location, especially since state and even county laws can vary.
 Aspiring restaurateurs planning a launch should factor in the time permitting and inspection processes will take, Stumpe advised.

 2. Get as much industry experience as you can.

 Getting your bearings in the restaurant industry as a first-timer can be difficult.
 If you don't have any previous experience in the business yourself, it's important to partner with or hire someone who does.

-When Astarita started his restaurant, he and his partner had worked on both the food preparation and management sides of the industry, but he didn't know much about commercial leases.
+When Costanzo Astarita started his Atlanta restaurant Baraonda in December 2000, he and his partner had worked on both the food preparation and management sides of the industry, but he didn't know much about commercial leases.